FATelarico/ctv-network/NetworkAnalysis.md

 ## Networks in the natural and life sciences

+  - `r bioc("Rcy3")` provides access to [Cytoscape](https://cytoscape.org/), one of the most used network tool in the field of molecular biology, allowing to vizualize, analyze and explore networks using a single function for each operation executable through Cytoscape's graphical interface.

   - `r pkg("WGCNA")` focuses on the analysis of weighted correlation networks.
 It has functions for network construction, modularity computation, gene selection, topological analysis, generating data, plotting, and exports to third-party software.
 Notably, the underlying data mining approach has been used beyond the natural sciences.
 There are several packages on Bioconductor that reverse-depend/extend these functionalities.